 #KeepWestSussexSafe; remember hands, face, space.

 There were 579 new confirmed cases of COVID-19 in West Sussex in the seven days to 25 November 2020.

 Further details can be found in the regularly updated summaries below.West Sussex COVID-19 weekly update (PDF, 4.7MB) (external link) West Sussex COVID-19 local summary - interactive version (external link)

 Local Outbreak Control Plan

-West Sussex County Council (WSCC) has produced a COVID-19 Local Outbreak Control Plan, as required by the Government.
-This details how local, regional and national organisations and responses will work together as a system to prevent cases of the virus, where possible, in West Sussex and respond to any local outbreaks.
+This details how local, regional and national organisations and responses will work together as a system to prevent and reduce transmission of the virus in West Sussex.

 The plan is designed to help return life to as normal as possible, for as many as people as possible, in a way that is safe, protects our health and care systems, and supports our economy.